Traveling with kids with food allergies: Ten essential items to bring on the plane

 Traveling with kids with food allergies has taught our family to be flexible

 Traveling with food allergies can feel daunting at first.
 There can be many things to think about and plan that it can feel safer to stay at home within the comforts of our kitchen.
 We put travel on hold after my daughter’s last allergic reaction.
 I let fear take over but I missed traveling because it was such a big part of our lives.

 Over the years, I’ve come to realize that figuring out how to travel safely is an important life skill to teach our food allergic girl.
 Trips may not go as planned with food allergies but it has taught our family to be flexible.

-Traveling with food allergies means focusing on experiences rather than the food we’re missing out on
+Traveling with kids with food allergies means focusing on experiences rather than the food we’re missing out on

 In turn, we’ve tried to model that with proper planning, traveling with food allergies is not only possible but that exploration is a valuable gift.
 I’ve seen my daughter grow confident and bottle up memories that are centered around experiences rather than the food she was missing out on.